18 Things Football Fans Need to Do in Europe

 4 Public World Cup screening in Berlin

-Germany are always pretty strong contenders to win the World Cup.
+Germany are always pretty strong contenders to win the World Cup every 4 years.
 Watch the football tournament in the most epic way ever (other than actually being there in person) - in Berlin.
 Berlin holds a Fan Fest open-air viewing throughout the tournament located on the Straße near Brandenburg Gate.
 With several huge screens set over a stretch of two kilometres (called the Fanmeile), crowds gather for the public viewing, screening German matches only.
 This is essentially a gigantic football fan street party.

 At the start of the World Cup, only the German games will be broadcasted at the Fanmeile in Berlin.
 But as soon as only 16 teams are left in the tournament, all matches will be screened!